gpe-mw-training/operational_intelligence/uber-data-analysis/README.md

 https://developer.uber.com/docs/businesses/data-automation/data-download <br>

-#  Detailed Explaination of the first phase - Data Discovery Phase
+#  Detailed Explaination of Uber Data Analysis

 1) Why this phase is needed? <br>
    This phase is needed to study about the historical data, and observe the pattern recognition of the uber system which is needed.
 Based on this we can arrive a conclusion for better decision making and predictions.<br>